Intersex people and religion

-Intersex people are born with sex characteristics, such as chromosomes, gonads, or genitals that, according to the UN Office of the High Commissioner for Human Rights, "do not fit typical binary notions of male or female bodies".
+Intersex people are born with sex characteristics, such as chromosomes, gonads, or genitals and secondary sex characteristics that, according to the UN Office of the High Commissioner for Human Rights, "do not fit typical binary notions of male or female bodies".

 Intersex people were historically termed hermaphrodites, "congenital eunuchs", or even congenitally "frigid".
 Such terms have fallen out of favor, now considered to be misleading and stigmatizing.
 Intersex people have been treated in different ways by different religions and cultures, and numerous historical accounts exist.

 Judaism

 The Talmud contains extensive discussion concerning the status of two intersex types in Jewish law; namely the androginus, which exhibits both male and female external sexual organs, and the tumtum which exhibits neither.
 The nature of the androgynous is a topic first expanded upon explicitly in the Mishna, where debate arises as to the individual’s classification as either male or female.
 The Talmud discusses it primarily in two places, in Tractate Bikkurim and in Tractate Yevamot.
 One opinion in Tractate Bikkurim indicates that the androgynos has elements of the male, elements of the female, elements of both, and elements of neither.
-The other opinion insists that the androgynos is its own sex - a category unto itself.
+The other opinion insists that the androgynos is its own sex—a category unto itself.
 Yevamot conducts a much lengthier analysis, where a variety of different approaches are considered in light of the opinions established in Bikkurim.
 In these discussions, the Talmudic personalities delineate four theoretical categories into which the androgynos may fall: